xVeles/Recycling-Kiosk/README.md

 | Successful Fetech | *OK Status* (Code 200) with successful message body content |

-*Note: Body Content maybe empty if there are no Kiosks within the Distance range*
+*Note: Body Content maybe empty if there are no Kiosks within the Distance range* *Body Content is returned as a list of Kiosks within the set Distance.
+Units is in km (Lots of decimals)*